gleaned/gleaned.github.io/_posts/_2019-07-26-EmperorOfMalady.md

 ---
 layout: post_page
-title: Surely you're joking Mr Feynman
+title: The Emperor of All Maladies
 abstract:
 author:
 ---